melkras/design-challenge/README.md

 ```
 ## How to run on dev

-To run project on dev
+To run project on dev server port 3000

 ```bash
   npm run start